 It’s no wonder why!
 With islands, beaches and mountains galore it’s the perfect piece of paradise to enjoy.

-After a day of climbing the local mountains, exploring the town and discovering the stunning Nacpan beach I decided to partake in the town’s booming trade of island hopping tours.
+After a few days of climbing the local mountains, exploring the town and discovering the stunning Nacpan beach I decided to partake in the town’s booming trade of island hopping tours.
 And booming it was, I kidd you not, nearly every street corner in town has an agency trying to sell you Island hopping adventures, motorcycle rentals, trips to Coron or the like.

 El Nido Island Hopping Tours